Prairie du Sac, Wisconsin

-Prairie du Sac is a village in Sauk County, Wisconsin, United States.
+Prairie du Sac is a village in Sauk County, Wisconsin, United States, located along the Wisconsin River.
 The population was 4,420 at the 2020 census.
 The village is surrounded by the Town of Prairie du Sac, the Wisconsin River, and the village of Sauk City; together, Prairie du Sac and Sauk City are referred to as Sauk Prairie.

 History

-Prairie du Sac was so named because it was in the large Wisconsin River Valley where the Sauk Indians had a large settlement.
+Prairie du Sac named because the area was in the large Wisconsin River Valley where the Sauk Indians had a large settlement.
 Although the name of the village dates from the early days of French fur traders, Prairie du Sac was established as a village by D.B.
 Crocker in 1840, largely as a Yankee-English village, in contrast to its neighbor, Sauk City, which was settled largely by Germans.

 The hydroelectric Prairie du Sac Dam was completed just north of the village in 1914, creating Lake Wisconsin.

 Geography

 Prairie du Sac is located at 43°17′23″N 89°43′42″W (43.289833, -89.728524).

 According to the United States Census Bureau, the village has a total area of 1.94 sqmi, of which, 1.82 sqmi of it is land and 0.12 sqmi is water.